dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 ## Implementation

 * Platform or Deployment (better with real photos)
+* Data collected for the design can also be listed here.
 * Can be an individual section or a subsection in Evaluation
 * API used in system can be provided for better understanding of the system.